Uneekor EYE MINI Launch Monitor Review – Power & Portability

 What I Recommend

 In most cases, I do not recommend the Champion Package.
-If you unlock third party connectivity with the Pro Package, that’s generally going to be more than sufficient for your software needs.
+If you unlock third party connectivity with the Pro Package, that and the 100 sessions are generally going to be more than sufficient for your needs.
+The extra 15 courses from Refine+ may not be worth the extra $200/year for you.

 Where To Buy The EYE MINI Online